NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_f.md

     > **Note**
     >
-    > `Maximun File Size` and `Maximun Request Size` should be configured in accordance with the `Maximun Attachment Size`.
+    > **Maximum File Size** and **Maximum Request Size** should be configured in accordance with the **Maximum Attachment Size**, as explained in the next step.
     >

-3. Maximum Attachment Size:

-   This property sets the maximum allowed size for attachments within the system.
+3. Set the max file size at application level.
+This property sets the maximum allowed size for attachments within the application.
+This restriction will apply to all **Persistence API** calls related to attachment handling, regardless if they are consumed through the northbound interfaces or automation procedures (such as tasks in the Task Manager).

     ``` bash
        bem.max-attachment-size=10
     ```
-By adjusting these limits, the system can adapt to the specific needs of the inventory objects being managed, allowing for the storage and access of relevant attachments without exceeding the system’s capabilities.